oxbridgeltd/finance-plugin-woocommerce/readme.txt

 Enable/Disable Automatic Refunds: Allows you to select if a "Refund" call should be made automatically to the lender once the order goes to "Refunded"
 Enable/Disable Automatic Cancellation: Allows you to select if an "Cancellation" call should be made automatically to the lender once the order goes to "Cancelled"

  == Changelog ==
+Version 2.1.0
+Added Translation for DE
+Added Translation for GB
+Added Translation for US
+Added Translation for FI
+Added Translation for FR
+Adjusted Deposit handling from percentage to Amount

 Version 2.0.5
 Added PATCH application support
 Removed support for Woocommerce less than version 3.0.0